SEO Measurement Mistakes, Part 4: Links/

 3. Obsessing over “PageRank”

-- It’s rarely updated.
+Second, it’s rarely updated.
 If your PR 5 site jumped to a 6, it could take months for the bar to get updated for you to find out.
 And the updates are highly irregular.
 Here’s an article on the last update, which took place 10 months after the one before.
+Hard to say if it will be updated again, even.

-- We don’t know what factors go into it.
+Third, we don’t know what factors go into toolbar PageRank.
 Toolbar PageRank definitely does not fully guage authority or ranking power of a site.
 In fact, no one is certain it even takes into account all of the link equity and link trust metrics Google uses.

 Metrics on estimated link equity that aggregate all that data into one metric can be super actionable.
 Hrefs and Moz (Open Site Explorer) do a solid job estimating link-equity of a page or site.